MITLibraries/s3-bagit-validator/README.md

 Options:
   -i, --input-csv-filepath TEXT   Filepath of CSV with AIP UUIDs or S3 URIs to
                                   be validated.  [required]
   -o, --output-csv-filepath TEXT  Filepath of CSV for validation results.
-  -d, --details                   Return full AIP validation details as JSON
-                                  to stdout instead of 'OK'.
+If
+                                  file already exists, previous results will
+                                  be considered to skip re-validating AIPs for this run.
+This allows for lightweight
+                                  resume / retry functionality for a given run.  [required]
+  -r, --retry-failed              Retry validation of AIPs if found in pre-
+                                  existing results but had failed.
   -w, --max-workers INTEGER       Maximum number of concurrent validation
                                   workers.
 This should not exceed the maximum concurrency for the deployed AWS Lambda